dataluscorp/browser/docs/setup/configuring_build_options.rst

 | This page is an import from MDN and the contents might be outdated |
 +--------------------------------------------------------------------+

-This document details how to configure Firefox builds.
+This document details how to configure Datalus builds.
 Most of the time a ``mozconfig`` file is not required.
 The default options are the most well-supported, so it is preferable to add as few options as possible.
 Please read the following directions carefully